Alystrasz/FormFiller/readme.md

 ### On Chrome

-Visit `chrome://extensions`, activate the Developer mode (at the top of the page), click the first button, then select the project folder (that doesn't need to be packaged for Chrome), and that's it.
+Visit `chrome://extensions`, activate the Developer mode (at the top of the page), click the first button, then select the project folder, and that's it.

 *Note:* Do not worry if you have warnings while installing, it's because of compatibility issues between browsers.

 ### On Firefox

-You need to package the extension first ; to do so, navigate to the project folder and package it with `zip FormFiller.xpi .`.
-Then drop the .xpi file into a Firefox tab, validate the pop-up message, and you're done.
+Visit `about:debugging`, click the `Load Temporary Add-on` button, and select the `manifest.json` file, in the project folder.
+You're good to go!

 *Note:* If you have errors, visit `about:config` and invert the value of the key `xpinstall.signatures.required`.